USDA loans: USDA rates & requirements for 2020

 There is no maximum loan size for the USDA loan program.
 The amount you can borrow is limited by your household’s debt-to-income.

 The USDA typically limits debt-to-income ratios to 41%, except when the borrower has a credit score over 660, stable employment, or can show a demonstrated ability to save.

 No, the USDA Rural Housing Program can be used by first-time buyers and repeat buyers.

 The U.S. Department of Agriculture website maintains a list of lenders in the Rural Housing Program.
-Visit its website to search for a lender, or just skip to the rate quote.

 The Rural Housing loan is available as a 30-year fixed rate mortgage or a 15-year fixed-rate mortgage only.
 There is no adjustable-rate mortgage (ARM) program available via the USDA.